Before Space Oddity

 As we motored into Puerto Williams following a four-week delivery, Gean looked around at the different vessels there.
 Some were familiar from his earlier visits, but one he’d seen elsewhere.
 He’d met its Belgian skipper in Argentina previously.

 Recalling this, Gean said: ‘What’s happened to it since?’
 The small yacht was in a derelict state.

 We soon discovered that the boat had been beached, a year before, in an isolated caleta nearby.
 A rope trapped around the propeller had disabled the engine.
 On snapping the anchor chain in a storm while sheltering, the boat was washed ashore and was stuck for a week, being pulled off by a passing charter craft finally.
-And then came the sadder end to these sad events; it happened that the owner died subsequently.
-His boat thus became his relatives’ property.
+Sadly the owner then died unrelatedly.

 This was the yacht we’d buy eventually, a steel yawl by Van de Stadt, built in the seventies.
 She would have been claimed by the navy when her papers expired shortly.
 We bought her from the owner’s family.

-We called the boat after a Bowie tune, Space Oddity.
+We called the boat after a Bowie track, Space Oddity.

 While living in Williams and working on Space Oddity, we came across some unwanted puppies under a house.
 Though hesitant at their German Shepherd mother’s size, we brought one aboard to grow into a guard-doggy.
 His mum had the name Laika after the first animal in space.
 Zibby’s name comes from one of the other space-puppies of that time.

 Zibby’s fond of sticks, and of swimming – and scaring burglars, of course.
 Hopefully.

 Nya was born in Williams six months later than Zibby.
 The local vet convinced us we had room for a really tiny kitty.
 Nya was a few weeks in age, weighing 50 grams at the time.
 She’s named for an old space-cat meme.

 Nya likes to kill stuff, such as toes, or the tail of the doggy.
 Her job’s just to be fluffy.